The chatbot bubble has officially burst

 Google isn’t alone in Allo’s failings.
 The whole industry was in a chatbot frenzy for a while.
 Facebook M–its much-heralded smart assistant that could deliver you goods or do just about anything else for you–was also announced in a 2016 keynote only to be discontinued by the start of 2018.
 Allo and M share eerie parallels, both in chronology and story: Silicon Valley company with limitless resources and half a duopoly in online advertising builds automated subordinate to help you find things and probably sell you stuff.
 Instead, users opted for the simplicity of talking to other people.
 Who woulda thunk?

 It doesn’t help that since 2016, the sheen of Silicon Valley has been tarnished by scandals like Cambridge Analytica, which offered many users the first true demonstration of how social media platforms could use their data to damage society itself.
 My stomach churns when someone contacts me on Facebook Messenger.
-It’s as if a friend invited me to a their birthday party at a restaurant I hate.
+It’s as if a friend invited me to their birthday party at a restaurant I hate.
 I have to show up, but don’t make me shake hands with the chef I saw letting Putin spit in my amuse-bouche!
-The last thing I want at this point is to share any more data with a strong-arming, democracy-weakening platform such as Facebook.
+The last thing I want at this point is to share any more data with a strong-arming platform such as Facebook.

 Yet I can’t help but suspect the bigger reason many chatbots have failed is that is that they overpromised and underdelivered.
 Great user interfaces–for any product–offer people just a few clear options on purpose.
 You can close the window.
 Click the like button.
 Swipe the message.
 They communicate finite possibilities because, by design, software can only do finite things.

 Chatbots–and the very premise of conversational interfaces–suggest limitless possibilities, but they have trouble clearly communicating what they can do in the first place.
 Oh, you can “play a game,” Allo?
 Great!
 Does that mean you can clean up dog crap for me?
 Can you advise me on my deepest, most drunken existential crises, Siri?
 Can you scratch the middle part of my back, Alexa?
 Describing these interactions as “conversations” to users is a massive oversell.
-It promises possibilities that chatbots haven’t fulfilled, because neither the software nor the design is there yet.
+It promises possibilities that chatbots haven’t fulfilled, because the software isn’t there yet–and at least in terms of back scratches, may never be.

 Just look at Smart Reply, one feature of Allo that still exists in Gmail and Google’s Messages app.
 It communicated clearly and concisely what it could do, and how it could save users time.
 Building upon some of the same technologies found in Allo, Google no longer wants to sell us on chatbots.
 It’s turning us into them, instead.